vibhore-gupta/docker-kubernetes/README.md

     ```
     kubectl apply -f platforms-np-srv.yaml
     ```
-    To get the port from which we can access platformservice run the below command and tlook for servicetype ClusterIp ake note of the port
+    To get the port from which we can access platformservice run the below command and look for servicetype ClusterIp and take note of the externalPort.
     ```
     kubectl get services
     ```